04foxsec/DEVASC_prep/01_sw_dnd.md

 |git diff|```git diff ``` |highlights the differences between your working directory and the index|-|-|
 |git diff --cached| ```git diff --cached```|This command shows any changes between the index and your last commit.|-|-|
 |git diff HEAD|```git diff HEAD```|shows the differences between your most recent commit and your current working directory.|-|-|

+## Code review

+The following are a few common benefits of code review:

+- Other people check our work for comprehension and technical accuracy
+- It helps you create higher-quality software.(The intent behind a code review process is to take good code and make it better by showing it to others and having them critique it and look for potential errors)
+- It enables your team to be more cohesive and deliver software projects on time.
+- It can help you find more defects and inefficient code that unit tests and functional tests might miss, making your software more reliable.

+The following are some good practices to help make your code review effective:

+-Use a code review checklist that includes organization-specific practices (naming conventions, security, class structures, and so on) and any areas that need special consideration.
+The goal is to have a repeatable process that is followed by everyone.
+-Review the code, not the person who wrote it.
+Avoid being robotic and harsh so you don�t hurt people�s feeling and discourage them.
+The goal is better code, not disgruntled employees.
+-Keep in mind that code review is a gift.
+No one is calling your baby ugly.
+Check your ego at the door and listen; the feedback you receive will make you a better coder in the long run.
+-Make sure the changes recommended are committed back into the code base.
+You should also share findings back to the organization so that everyone can learn from mistakes and improve their techniques.

+---
+### Terms in this chaper

+- **Software Development Lifecycle (SDLC)**
+- **Waterfall:** is a serial approach to software development that is divided into 5 phases: Requirements/analysis, design, Coding, testing and maintanance
+- **Lean:** Toyota production system(TPS):Elimination of waste, Just-in-time, Continuous improvement (Kizan)
+- **Agile:** Is an application of Lean principles to software development.
+There are 12 principles that are the core of the Agile Manifesto.
+- **Model-View-Controller (MVC):** Separation of concern (SoC) is decoupling and application's interdependencies and functions from its other parts.
+Leyered model (data access, business logic, and presentation)
+- **Observer:** The Observer pattern(sharing information between one object to many other objects) is actually very simple and consists of only two logical components Subject(the data source) and Observer(data subscriber)
+- **software version control:** Typically involves a database that stores current and historical versions of source code to allow multiple people or teams to work on it at the same time.
+Ability to branch and merge code built independently.
+- **Git** Git is free and open source.
+In 2005, Linus Torvalds (the father of Linux) created Git as an alternative to the SCM system BitKeeper.
+- **GitHub** GitHub is not Git.
+GitHub is a cloud-based social networking platform for programmers.
+- **repository** This is where you store all committed items.
+- **staging** This is an intermediary storage area for items to be synchronized (changes and new items).
+- **index** is also known as cache, directory cache, current directory cache, staging area, staged files.
+- **local workspace**:This is where you store source code files, binaries, images, documentation, and whatever else you need.